hlynch/Bayesian2020/docs/Week-14-lecture.md

 $$
 DIC = \hat{D} + 2p_{D}
 $$
-We can interpret DIC similar to AIC, in that DICs within $\sim$2 are considered equivalent, those falling 2-4 units below the best model having somewhat less support etc.
+We can interpret DIC similar to AIC, in that DICs within $\sim$ 2 are considered equivalent, those falling 2-4 units below the best model having somewhat less support etc.

 Criticisms of DIC (from Spiegelhalter et al. 2014):